 "I bring her down here with me and she plays red and she plays silver because she's a frisbee dog," White said.
 "It's an amazing facility.
 I come down here whenever I can because it's a beautiful place to play frisbee."

 White was on hand for the 2013 Professional Disc Golf Association World Championships which were held at Lemon Lake in 2010 and returned again in 2013.
-White captured first place in the the masters women division with a six under par for the week.
+White captured first place in the masters' women division with a six-under-par for the week.

 The men's open division was won by Huntington Beach, California native, Paul McBeth.
 McBeth won the open division by five throws with a 90 under par and score of 382 on the week's 135 holes.
 McBeth won the PDGA World Championship for the second year in a row and is the current Lebron James of the disc golf circuit.

 "The weather cooperated really well this week," McBeth said.
 "The wind wasn't as windy as it could be here.
 The weather helped us out a lot and then the crowd showing up.
 The gallery, the support, the way the tournament was ran, it was a really good week."

 McBeth collected a winning purse of $5,000 and will move on to attempt something of a PDGA grand slam title later this season.

 "There's one more major this year and I've won the first three," McBeth said.
 "So if I win that, I think it would be the first-ever grand slam."

 Plano, Texas native Paige Pierce won the women's open division with a 23 under par for the week.
 Pierce's win came down to the final hole and the final shot to secure the win over second-place finisher, Valarie Jenkins.